cipher-hex/no-risk-pot-vechain/README.md

 ### Network

-- The dApp targets the Somnia Testnet.
+- We have tried very hard to deploy on the vechain testnet and mainnet but due to technical errors we were not able to deploy on the vechain testnet and mainnet.
+So we have deployed the dApp on the Avax Fuji Testnet.
 If you are on another network, the app will prompt you to switch or add the network automatically.
-- You may need some test COIN on Somnia Testnet to perform transactions.
+- You may need some test COIN on Avax Fuji Testnet to perform transactions.

-## 📜 Deployed Contracts (Somnia Testnet)
+## 📜 Deployed Contracts (Avax Fuji Testnet)

 Contracts are already deployed.
 You can verify them on the explorer below:

-- Coin: `0x338B6cbF1f4ae67FDc39fE76764738996c95E0af`
+- Coin: `0xd2Cab77F7A111f77b2113Fb3CA5824db535D63e3`
-- ZeroLossLottery: `0x934A93F464fDF4B7f60F079F5ccFCA1776b87D7A`
+- ZeroLossLottery: `0x5e6c03E14002aF759680cd86ad4534D4b8FA0648`

 > Note: The frontend reads addresses from `frontend/src/artifacts/addresses.json`.